Holies History, Family Crest & Coats of Arms

 The name Holies is an old Anglo-Saxon name.
 It comes from when a family lived near a field of holly having derived from the word for holly in the language of the time.
-In the Old English the word for holly is holegn, or possibly holen, or even holen.
+In Old English the word for holly is holegn, or possibly holen, or even holen.
 The original bearer of the name lived near a patch of holly noted for its fecundity.
 (Bardsely)

 Early Origins of the Holies family